BragatteMAS/Linux_posintall_script/README.md

 Scripts for preparing linux environmental

-Pos-install scripts are made to execute after install linux SO (example:UBUNTU).
+Pos-install scripts are made to execute after install linux OS (example:UBUNTU).

 This **scripts will install programs automatically**, this is my config.